Lukasz93P/object-serializer/README.md

 {
     /**
     * Unique identifier(per class, not per instance) used to identify serialized object class
-    * Event if You change class name/it's namespace after object serialization it still can be deserialized properly **/ public function classIdentificationKey(): string;
+    * Event if You change class name/namespace after object serialization it still can be deserialized properly **/ public function classIdentificationKey(): string;
 }